Although Daasity is a trusted data solution used by thousands of consumer brands, reporters didn’t know them or the wins that come from clean data

 Activate newsjacking (become a go-to source for reporters covering breaking stories)

 On day one of our engagement, we got a Daasity exec quoted in a key media outlet that its target audience reads.
-That’s extremely uncommon, but since we know retail tech and the journalists who cover the space, this isn’t impossible.
+That’s extremely uncommon, but since we know retail tech and the journalists who cover retail and marketing, the impossible can happen.

-When Daasity informed us of funding news, we landed a feature story in TechCrunch, which was a lofty goal their team had set.
-This win came about because we followed a robust strategy that laid out exactly what’s needed from multiple stakeholders and how our news would stand out.
+When Daasity informed us of funding news, we landed a feature story in TechCrunch, which was a lofty goal their leadership team had set.
+This win came about because we followed a robust strategy that laid out exactly what’s needed from multiple stakeholders, and communicated to them how our news would stand out.